Leo4815162342/dukascopy-node/README.md

-  -chpath, --cache-path <value>  Folder path for cache data (default: "./.dukascopy-cache") -r, --retries <value>          Number of retries for a failed artifact download (default: 0) -rp, --retry-pause <value>     Pause between retries in milliseconds (default: 500) -h, --help                     display help for command
+  -chpath, --cache-path <value>  Folder path for cache data (default: "./.dukascopy-cache") -r, --retries <value>          Number of retries for a failed artifact download (default: 0) -rp, --retry-pause <value>     Pause between retries in milliseconds (default: 500) -in, --inline                  Makes files smaller in size by removing new lines in the output (default: false) -h, --help                     display help for command
 ```
 </details>